Infection Prevention

 - Avoid touching your eyes, nose and mouth.

-- Stay up-to-date on recommended immunizations for your age group: https://www.cdc.gov/vaccines
+- Stay up-to-date on immunizations for your age group based on Centers for Disease Control and Prevention (CDC) or state recommendations.

-- Wear a mask when in crowded areas.
+- Wear a mask or practice social distancing when in crowded areas.

 - Cover your mouth and nose with your elbow when coughing or sneezing.

-- Get tested if you have signs of the flu or COVID-19 and seek treatment.
+- Get tested if you have signs of a respiratory illness and seek treatment.

 - Stay home from work, school or other activities if you feel unwell.

-We continue to follow guidance from the Centers for Disease Control and Prevention (CDC) and our local/state health department to ensure a safe environment for everyone.
-You can help slow the spread of coronavirus and influenza by practicing good health habits!
-Follow CDC guidelines to help protect yourself and your loved ones and help slow the spread of these and other common illnesses in our community.
+We continue to follow guidance from the CDC and our local/state health department to ensure a safe environment for everyone.
+You can help slow the spread of respiratory illnesses by practicing good health habits!
+Follow CDC and/or local/state health department guidelines to help protect yourself and your loved ones and help slow the spread of common illnesses in our community.

 Visitors are allowed as per our normal hospital guidelines.
 We continue to monitor the community’s health risk for various communicable diseases and may implement more restrictive measures as necessary to protect the health of our patients, staff, and visitors.
 For the health and safety of our patients, staff and other visitors, we ask that you do not enter the building if you meet any of the following criteria, unless you are seeking medical care: